-Please refer to the CDC COVID-19 Vaccine Toolkit for more information and resources on communicating with employees about getting vaccinated.
+Please refer to the CDC COVID-19 Vaccine Toolkit and FAQs about COVID-19 Vaccination in the Workplace: For Employers for more information and resources on communicating with employees about getting vaccinated.
 This information is also available on the AHLA Employee Safe Stay COVID-19 Vaccination Information website.